Wolfyxon/lover/README.md

 This tool is also very similar to [Cargo](https://github.com/rust-lang/cargo/) which manages Rust projects.

 ## Used crates
-- `reqwest`: Sending HTTP request and downloading files
+- `reqwest`: Sending HTTP requests and downloading files
 - `serde`: Serializing structs
 - `serde_json`: JSON parsing and serde support
 - `toml`: TOML parsing and serde support